12 Alphabet Games for Kids

 Using Alphabet Games for Kids to Learn ABC’s

 Using these alphabet games for kids in the classroom or at home is a great way to reinforce the alphabet and to help students gain a better understanding of letter sounds.
 These alphabet games will teach kids how to write the alphabet as well as how to match capital and lowercase letters and come up with words that begin with letters from the alphabet.
+These are great skills to have for learning to read!

 Do you know any other alphabet games for kids to help learn their ABC’s?
 Let us know.
 Make sure to check out our Learn English for Kids series for more English learning resources for children.